chicharper

 Chic Harper

-chicharperdesigns … and I’ve been doing so for the last 36 years, since leaving Duncan of Jordanstone College of Art in Dundee in 1975.
-After a brief stint with an ad agency in London, I came back north to join BBC Glasgow as a Graphic Designer in January 1976 – the same week that my first son, Aaron, was born.
+chicharperdesigns … and I’ve been doing so for the last 42 years, since leaving Duncan of Jordanstone College of Art in Dundee in 1975.
+After a very brief stint with an ad agency in London, I came back north to join BBC Glasgow as a Graphic Designer in January 1976 – the same week that my first son, Aaron, was born.
 At the BBC – well before the days of computer magic – my graphic, calligraphic and illustration talents were all put to good use.
 Two years later, in April 1978, I joined Baillie Marshall – namely Peter Baillie and Jim Marshall – at the start of an epic journey through two decades that saw us work for major national blue chip clients and become the largest independent Scottish communications group.
 Simon, my younger son, was born in 1979.
 Good times.

 Aged 11, I first enjoyed artistic success when I won a national handwriting competition that won me £25 and £50 for the school, Kirkcaldy High.
 My art teacher, Tom Gourdie MBE, world-renowned and honoured for his services to handwriting, passed on this skill to me most Tuesday afternoons for five years, forming the basis of my lifelong love for type and art.
 Thank you, sir.

 In the 1980s, Baillie Marshall became a phenomenon.
 We quickly grew from being a provincial design company into a national advertising agency that was handling press, TV and radio for TSB Scotland, Scottish Gas, British Midland Airways, United Biscuits, Highlands & Islands Enterprise and others.
 Baillie Marshall diversified and became Balgray Communications Group, adding financial, interior and PR companies, with offices in Dundee, Edinburgh and London, and a printing company in Perth.
-By the late 1980s, we were Scotland’s largest independent communications network, employing over 200 people, with a turnover in excess of £12m per annum.
+By the late 1980s, we were Scotland’s largest independent communications network, employing around 200 people, with a turnover in excess of £12m per annum.

 During this diversity, I was producing corporate identities, designing brochures and packaging while, as Creative Director, was managing a studio of 12 graphic designers and, with co-Creative Director, Jim Greig, was creating advertising campaigns and producing TV ads, such as TSB’s ‘Which Bank?’, BMA’s ‘Flying Scotsman’, British Gas Scotland’s ‘Reasons to be Cheerfuel’, numerous campaigns for freezer foods giant, Capital Foods, as well as the infamous ‘What’s it called? – Cumbernauld’.
 These received national Clio, Roses and IBA Creative awards, while our ‘Newsvendor’ TV ad for TSB Scotland proved so successful that it had to be withdrawn as the customer response was proving too much for the bank to cope with.

-In 1991, my identity for Scottish Rugby Union – briefed on a Wednesday afternoon and designed that night – received a UK design effectiveness award for transforming the national team’s marketing potential – a £1M deal was agreed with Umbro on the day of the launch!
+In 1991, my identity for Scottish Rugby Union – briefed on a Wednesday afternoon and designed that night – received a UK design effectiveness award for transforming the national team’s marketing potential – a £1M deal was agreed with Umbro on the day of the launch.
 Other major personal successes in the 1980s and 1990s included the rebranding of Cumbernauld, Highlands & Islands Enterprise, Simmers Biscuits and Walkers Shortbread.

 During the 1990s, I continued to design for a varied client list that included print for Scottish Enterprise, Orkney Tourist board, Crieff Hydro, Lomax Mobility and Expro Group, as well as branding and packaging for Walkers Shortbread, Gleneagles Water, and the Antiquary and Talisman whisky ranges for J&W Hardies.
 I also created the new corporate identity for Ultratape, Scottish Golf, Sterling Furniture, NorthLink Ferries and Caithness Glass – including all their packaging, brochures and point of sale – and sub-branding for The Royal Bank of Scotland.